ck496/HeroesAndVillains/README.md

  ### Chain of Responsibilities:
 * Will handle all the interactions/communications between characters.
-* Dialog, battle, attack, post-fight interactions will ala be handled with chain of responsibilities design
+* Dialog, work, battle, recover, post-fight interactions will all be handled with chain of responsibilities design
-* Issue interactions with several objects without specifying the receiver explicitly.

 ## Requirements